 The Government of Nepal plays a central role in program implementation.
 MCA-Nepal, established with approval from the Council of Ministers, is a Government of Nepal entity.
 Furthermore, as noted above, governments officials are a majority of the members on MCA-Nepal’s board of director.
 In addition, relevant Government of Nepal entities are “project partners” with MCA-Nepal, playing a supporting role in implementing compact projects based on their relevance to the project.
 MCA-Nepal engages regularly with these key government experts to advance the implementation and overall sustainability of the compact-funded work.
 For example, Nepal Electricity Authority is one partner for the Electricity Transmission Project.

 The level of opposition to the compact in Nepal has been an element of surprise to MCC, given that the two countries jointly developed the compact over nearly three years, and it was supported by all the major Nepali political parties during that time.
-The Nepal Compact appears to be embroiled in a domestic political conflict primarily within the ruling party.
 With MCC’s core principle of transparency, a significant size of the population has been able to learn about the compact.
 However, malicious disinformation of the compact by a few has led to widespread and misinformed criticism of the carefully considered legal clauses, which are part of internationally accepted treaty language.
 The local population appears to rely more on social media for their daily news, compared to television, online news sites, newspapers, and radio.
 Social media has been seen to be unreliable source of information compared to other mediums and has even been seen to promote forged news, and the open source nature of social media makes it difficult to regulate against such malpractice.

 The effectiveness of MCC assistance enables it to partner with countries and institutions to carry out projects that meet real, identified local needs and ensure their sustainability.
 The United States (US) is the largest donor country, with official development assistance (ODA) at US$34.6 billion in 2019, according to the Organization for Economic Co-operation and Development (OECD).
 The United States Government provides aid to other countries to support global peace, security, economic development, and other development efforts, and to provide humanitarian relief during times of crisis.
 MCC’s assistance to Nepal is consistent with US Government’s aid objectives and the agency’s mission of reducing poverty through economic growth.
 While MCC does not seek nor require anything in return for the MCC grant, it is in the U.S.’s interest to have an economically stronger partner in Nepal.